Local voices matter

-The November/December 2023 Local Voices survey is now closed.
+The Local Voices survey is now open and we want to hear from you:

 About Local Voices

-Voconiq Local Voices is a unique community engagement program based on research conducted by Australia’s national science agency, CSIRO.
-Eagle Mine has engaged us to provide communities neighboring its' operations with the opportunity to express their views and experiences.
+Voconiq Local Voices is a unique community engagement program developed using research conducted by Australia's national science agency, CSIRO.

 How we work with you